rileymiller/research/micro_job_investigation.md

 ### Accountability
 Many people are trying to collect data but it's hard to know that the workers are being honest or to verify what they're saying is true.

+### Security/Privacy
+Knowing who a worker is/protecting meta data
+Ensuring that tasks are appropriate